 Be brutally honest with yourself, observe your patterns and explore the reasons you feel these negative emotions, and start to deal with them from their roots.

-Step 2: Understand Your Own Capabilities
+Step 2: Use Jealousy To Learn About Your Own Capabilities

 Not all of us have the same abilities and talents, and this can be a major cause of envy.